-Grants to local authorities from a Government Department or agency (or the EU) are accounted for in that Department's expenditure ceiling and therefore not accounted for as own resource expenditure by the local authority.
+Grants to local authorities from a Government Department or agency are accounted for in that Department's expenditure ceiling and therefore not accounted for as own resource expenditure by the local authority.

-The table to be completed as per Appendix 1 is attached in a spreadsheet accompanying this Circular, and should be sent to vincent.potter@housing.gov.ie and niamh.kinsella@housing.gov.ie no later than 23rd September 2016.
+The table to be completed as per Appendix 1 is attached in a spreadsheet accompanying this Circular, and should be sent to vincent.potter@housing.gov.ie and niamh.kinsella@housing.gov.ie no later than Friday 22 September 2017.